Metro Vancouver Neighborhood Meal Trends: 2026 Family...

 Coquitlam represents the modern suburban family dining model.
 With more space, larger homes, and a high proportion of young families, the trends lean toward destinations that can accommodate big groups, celebrate milestones, and offer a sense of occasion.
 The food is often bold in flavor, designed for sharing, and served in spacious, sometimes sprawling, restaurants with ample parking.
 The rise of master-planned community hubs like Coquitlam Centre and the new Como Lake Village has created concentrated food districts that become weekend family destinations.

 The weekend yum cha (dim sum) ritual is a cornerstone.
-Large, banquet-style restaurants like Grand Chinese Restaurant (1015 Clarke Rd) and Sun Sui Wah Seafood Restaurant (103-1160 Pinetree Way) are packed with multi-generational families pushing carts and sharing har gow, siu mai, and turnip cakes.
+Large, banquet-style restaurants like Grand Seasons Restaurant (6-555 Clarke Rd) are packed with multi-generational families sharing har gow, siu mai, and turnip cakes.
 The experience is as important as the food, a lively, communal event.
-For dinner, all-you-can-eat formats remain popular.
-Tomokazu Japanese Restaurant (275-555 Clarke Rd) offers extensive AYCE sushi and cooked items, providing variety and predictable pricing for families with big appetites.
+For dinner, all-you-can-eat sushi formats remain popular along the Clarke Rd corridor, offering variety and predictable pricing for families with big appetites.

 The Family-Style Share Plates Phenomenon

 Beyond Chinese cuisine, the "family-style share plate" concept thrives.
-Restaurants like Browns Socialhouse (170-3000 Lougheed Hwy) and Cactus Club Cafe (101-3000 Lougheed Hwy) are designed for this, with menus featuring sliders, flatbreads, wings, and pasta meant to be ordered in multiples for the table.
+Restaurants like Browns Socialhouse (1329 Lougheed Hwy) and Cactus Club Cafe (110-101 Schoolhouse St, cnr Lougheed Hwy) are designed for this, with menus featuring sliders, flatbreads, wings, and pasta meant to be ordered in multiples for the table.
 It’s a relaxed, middle-ground option between fast food and fine dining.
-For more authentic flavors, Pho 99 (1108 Austin Ave) remains a reliable spot for large, steaming bowls of pho that satisfy all ages at a reasonable price point (under $15 per bowl).
+For more authentic flavors, Pho 99 (Coquitlam locations on Schoolhouse St & North Rd) remains a reliable spot for large, steaming bowls of pho that satisfy all ages at a reasonable price point (under $15 per bowl).

 The "Destination Dinner" at Food Halls

 Following the regional trend, Coquitlam has embraced the food hall as a family destination.
-The Coquitlam Grill (inside Coquitlam Centre) and the offerings at Como Lake Village provide a variety of options under one roof.
+The food court at Coquitlam Centre and the eateries at Como Lake Village provide a variety of options under one roof.
 This is ideal for families where members want different things, one might get a burger, another sushi, and another pasta, all while sitting together.
 This model reduces decision fatigue and conflict.
 For families seeking meal prep help to complement these outings, services like The Storm Cafe offer delivery in the area, providing ready-made healthy options for busy weeknights.

 Vancouver proper family food trends